curatorial work ︎

 The exhibition is realised in a collaboration between Kunstwerkt, Curatorial Studies at the Royal Academy of Fine Arts in Ghent and Kunsthal Mechelen.

-Photography credits go to Lavinia Wouters
+Photography credits go to Lavinia Wout

 Salad Days #4 Odd Chef’s Jell-O